How Stress Triggers Eczema and Psoriasis Flare-Ups

 • Itching and scratching often increase during stressful periods

-• Poor sleep and anxiety may further aggravate symptoms
+• Poor sleep and anxiety can further aggravate symptoms

 • Supporting overall wellbeing may help support calmer skin long-term